Skip to content

 OS-All

-When set to true, Agent Proxy operates in Passthrough mode, allowing connections to proceed without credential injection until Aembit Cloud registration completes.
-When set to false, incoming Client Workloads will be unable to connect until after registration completes.
+When set to true, Agent Proxy operates in Passthrough mode.
+Connections proceed without credential injection until Aembit Cloud: Aembit Cloud serves as both the central control plane and management plane, making authorization decisions, evaluating policies, coordinating credential issuance, and providing administrative interfaces for configuration.Learn more registration completes.
+When set to false, incoming Client Workloads can’t connect until after registration completes.
 On Kubernetes this has the effect of delaying pod startup.

 Example: